ArmandAtOIG/oig-survey-app-assessment/README.md

 - Diagrams should be available for:
 - A high-level diagram depicting the use case and how your application resolves the issue
   - Database diagrams illustrating entities and relationships
-- The application should be run within a Docker image.
 - Data is persisted to some sort of data store.
 Please keep in mind that you must explain your storage preference.
 - Provide a diagram of how you would host your application on Azure and be able to explain your choices.